AGPlested/SAFT/README.md

 Conda currently provides Qt 5.9.7 and this makes it convenient to use conda to set up a fresh environment.
 To make getting the right environment in place easy, we include a conda environment .yml file in the distribution (SAFTenv.yml).
 To use this, you must have Anaconda or Miniconda installed on your machine.
 If you don't have Anaconda already, just get [Miniconda](# https://docs.conda.io/projects/continuumio-conda/en/latest/user-guide/install/macos.html).

+It is not recommended to work with any of the versions of Python that Apple bundles with OSX.
+Please have conda install Python 3.7.9 (if you don't have it) before doing anything further.

 To install the packages needed for SAFT into a fresh environment with Miniconda, go to the SAFT directory and enter the following in the Terminal,

 > `conda env create --file SAFTenv.yml`